-The Danish String Quartet 2023-24 Biography Frederik Øland (Violin); Rune Tonsgaard Sørensen (Violin); Asbjørn Nørgaard (Viola); Fredrik Schøyen Sjölin (Cello)
+The Danish String Quartet 2024-2025 Biography Frederik Øland (Violin); Rune Tonsgaard Sørensen (Violin); Asbjørn Nørgaard (Viola); Fredrik Schøyen Sjölin (Cello)

-The GRAMMY®-nominated Danish String Quartet continues to assert its preeminence among the world's finest string quartets.
+The GRAMMY®-nominated Danish String Quartet continue to assert their preeminence among the world's finest string quartets.
 Celebrated for their "intense blend, extreme dynamic variation (in which they seem glued together), perfect intonation even on harmonics, and constant vitality and flow" (Gramophone) and renowned for the palpable joy they exude in music-making, the Danish String Quartet has become one of today's most in-demand classical quartets, performing to sold-out concert halls around the world.
-The Danish Quartet celebrated their 20th Anniversary in 2022-2023, having formed when violinists Frederik Øland and Rune Tonsgaard Sørenson and violist Asbjørn Nørgaard were teenagers under the mentorship of Tim Frederiksen of Copenhagen's Royal Danish Academy of Music.
-In 2008, the three Danes were joined by Norwegian cellist Fredrik Schøyen Sjölin.